hoverboard88/hoverboard/wp-content/plugins/ewww-image-optimizer-cloud/readme.txt

 * fixed: if urls on a localized WPML domain are using the default domain, ExactDN ignores them
 * fixed: toggle for plugin status and bulk status generate admin-ajax.php 403 errors
 * deprecated: PHP 5.4 support will be removed in the next major release (version 4.4)

-= 4.2.3 =
-* added: skip resizing for images with noresize in the filename
-* added: notice about plugins that remove query strings when ExactDN is active
-* changed: cache busting for ExactDN uses theme directory modified time with fallback to EWWW IO version
-* fixed: exactdn test verification attempts to access WP_Error as an array

-= 4.2.2 =
-* added: view pages with ExactDN or the entire plugin disabled via GET paramaters: ewwwio_disable and exactdn_disable
-* changed: moved to v2 quota endpoint for API
-* changed: S3 uploads no longer deferred until after optimization by default, define EWWW_IMAGE_OPTIMIZER_DEFER_S3 as true to override
-* changed: image editor extensions can be disabled separately from media library optimization via EWWW_IMAGE_OPTIMIZER_DISABLE_EDITOR
-* changed: use exactdn url instead of standard API url for verification simulation and fallback
-* fixed: async test outputs unescaped html on settings page when debugging enabled
-* fixed: debugging uses extra memory when dumping output to file
-* fixed: json_encode dies silently when passing non-utf8 data, results in AJAX/bulk errors
-* fixed: disabled auto-optimization bypassed for resizes when max dimensions are set
-* fixed: NextGEN support disabled for version 3
-* fixed: progressbar color does not match admin theme for NextGEN/Nextcellent
-* fixed: optimization details overlay styling missing for NextGEN with some locales
-* fixed: FlAGallery batch optimization from Manage Galleries/Images broken
-* fixed: undefined variable notices for resize detection and forced re-optimization
-* updated: PEL library for maintaining metadata during JPG auto-rotation

-= 4.2.1 =
-* fixed: EXACTDN_LOCAL_DOMAIN does not work with auto-verification
-* fixed: uncaught error during upgrade when 'SHOW FULL COLUMNS' fails
-* fixed: async simulation gets 403 error
-* fixed: ExactDN verification error due to non-existent image

-= 4.2.0 =
-* added: disable ExactDN attachment ID queries if they take too long
-* added: ExactDN compatibility with a3 Lazy Load
-* added: ability to re-test async/background mode if it gets disabled
-* changed: better compatibility between Autoptimize and ExactDN
-* changed: .webp files removed when restoring original from API
-* changed: Force re-optimize checkbox persists up to an hour if bulk optimizer is interrupted
-* fixed: CSS, JS, and other resources could be skipped by ExactDN in certain circumstances
-* fixed: Jupiter theme captcha incompatible with ExactDN
-* fixed: ExactDN fails to crop when image_downsize() is called with explicit dimensions
-* fixed: ExactDN breaks image resizing with Themify themes
-* fixed: multi-site settings throws error during submission when ExactDN is active
-* fixed: single-site override option displayed when plugin activated per-site
-* removed: PHP 5.3 no longer supported

 = Earlier versions =
 Please refer to the separate changelog.txt file.